Four New Traffic Laws Introduced in Pennsylvania

 Contact a Dedicated Car Accident Attorney Today

-The newly enacted vehicle laws could play a significant role in demonstrating a driver’s negligence or recklessness for those who are injured in car crashes, so if you or a loved one were recently injured in an accident and believe that the driver violated one of these laws, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 to speak with an experienced car accident attorney who can evaluate your case.
+The newly enacted vehicle laws could play a significant role in demonstrating a driver’s negligence or recklessness for those who are injured in car crashes, so if you or a loved one were recently injured in an accident and believe that the driver violated one of these laws, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-515-6892 to speak with an experienced car accident attorney who can evaluate your case.